Crimes against humanity: Origins of the term

-First uses of the term

-On Sunday, June 4, 1854, at the Music Hall in Boston, the Unitarian minister and abolitionist Theodore Parker, preached a sermon which he titled "A new crime against humanity" in protest against the judicial proceedings which authorized the return of a man who was named Anthony Burns from Boston to Alexandria, Virginia, under the Fugitive Slave Act of 1850.

-The Republican Platform for the 1860 election for President of the United States subsequently used the phrase in its ninth article:

 The term "crimes against humanity" was used by George Washington Williams, an American minister, politician and historian, in a letter he wrote to the United States Secretary of State describing the atrocities committed by Leopold II of Belgium's administration in the Congo Free State in 1890.
 This was an early but not, as is often claimed, the first use of the term in its modern sense in the English language.
-In his first annual message in December 1889, U.S. President Harrison spoke about the slave trade in Africa as a "crime against humanity".
-Already in 1883, George Washington Williams used the same term in his reflections about slavery in the United States.
+In his first annual message in December 1889, U.S. President Benjamin Harrison spoke about the slave trade in Africa as a "crime against humanity".
+Already in 1883, Williams had used the same term in his reflections about slavery in the United States.

 In treaty law, the term originated in the Second Hague Convention of 1899 preamble and was expanded in the Fourth Hague Convention of 1907 preamble and their respective regulations, which were concerned with the codification of new rules of international humanitarian law.
 The preamble of the two Conventions referenced the "laws of humanity" as an expression of underlying inarticulated humanistic values.
 The term is part of what is known as the Martens Clause.

-On May 24, 1915, the Allied Powers, Britain, France, and Russia, jointly issued a statement explicitly and for the first time ever charging another government of committing "a crime against humanity".
+On May 24, 1915, the Allied Powers, Britain, France, and Russia, jointly issued a statement explicitly and for the first time ever charging another government with committing "a crime against humanity".
 An excerpt from this joint statement reads:

-At the conclusion of the war, an international war crimes commission recommended the creation of a tribunal to try "violations of the laws of humanity".
-However, the US representative objected to references to "law of humanity" as being imprecise and insufficiently developed at that time and the concept was not pursued.
+At the conclusion of the war, the Allied Commission of Responsibilities recommended the creation of a tribunal to try "violations of the laws of humanity" because the law of war did not cover atrocities committed by a state against its own nationals or allied persons.
+However, the US representative objected to references to the "law of humanity" as being imprecise and insufficiently developed at that time, and the concept was not pursued.